risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-neon-cdc.md

     ```
 ## 5. Ingest CDC data from Neon into RisingWave

 The following example creates a table in RisingWave that reads CDC data from the `customer` table in Neon.
-The `customer` table is located in the `public` schema, under the `dev` database.
+The `customer` table is in the `public` schema within the `dev` database.
 When connecting to a specific table in Neon, use the `CREATE TABLE` command.

 ```sql
 CREATE TABLE customer (